TLS Configuration on Virtual Appliances

 • You must complete the following steps for every virtual appliance on the virtual appliance cluster connected to the source.

-• To manually add a new certificate for the source to your virtual appliance's truststore, you need to ensure that the virtual appliance does not connect to the source before you complete the steps listed here.
+• To manually add a new certificate for the source to your virtual appliance's truststore, you must ensure that the virtual appliance does not connect to the source before you complete the steps listed here.
 Do not test the connection between the source and virtual appliance.
-This also might require temporarily suspending scheduled aggregations.
+This might also require temporarily suspending scheduled aggregations.

 • The source server has been configured for TLS.